starius/ScPrime/modules/renter/contractor/README.md

 **Key Files**
 - [recovery.go](./recovery.go)

-The Contractor is also responsible for scanning the Sia blockchain and recovering all unexpired contracts which belong to the current wallet seed.
+The Contractor is also responsible for scanning the ScPrime blockchain and recovering all unexpired contracts which belong to the current wallet seed.
 The relevant contracts are found by examining the contract identifier attached to every file contract.
 Recovery scans are initiated whenever the wallet is